craxtic/project0x01/Tasks.md

 ## Tasks #2, welcome page
-- [ ] create a welcome page, three buttons. two for toggling theme and language, another one is for 'continue' button.
+- [x] create a welcome page, three buttons. two for toggling theme and language, another one is for 'continue' button.
-- [ ] the theme and language button should trigger the app to rebuild, in order to make changes instantly.
+- [x] the theme and language button should trigger the app to rebuild, in order to make changes instantly. (loading new theme or language instantly)
-- [ ] continue button will display a second page, next Task.
+- [x] continue button will display a second page, next Task. there should title

 ## Task #3, favorite topics page
 this page is shown after the 'continue' is clicked.
 - [ ] the theme and language buttons still remains the same.
 - [ ] create a list of selectable topics (buttons maybe).
 - [ ] any selected topics, will be written to the config file.
+(ToggleButton)
 - [ ] create two buttons,'back' (takes to the welcome page) and 'get started' (takes to the main app).

 ## Task #4,